hardscrabble/hardscrabble.github.io/_drafts/coconut-estate.md

 It would be kind of like a curriculum that you could annotate with whatever links, text, resources you want, for each step.
 I imagined it as a kind of recursive thing, so perhaps one of the steps would be "learn how to serve", and you could drill down and that would be a whole roadmap unto itself.

-This was inspired by a blog post, [Roadmap for Learning Rails][roadmap-inspiration][^1], published about ten years ago by one Wyatt Greene, who I do not know.
+This was inspired in part by a blog post, [Roadmap for Learning Rails][roadmap-inspiration][^1], published about ten years ago by one Wyatt Greene, who I do not know.
 When I was starting to re-learn how to program in 2012 or so, I must have googled "ruby on rails roadmap", and found it.
 It was _so_ helpful.
 Web development was very complicated[^2].